wonma/100-days-of-code/log.md

 Let's keep believing in myself and continue, no matter what!
 I love this journey of becoming a front-end developer!!!

+---

+### Day 95: January 29, Sunday

+**Today's Progress**

+- Started: Rebuilding 'Trillo' Advanced CSS Project
+  - Set up dev environment with Webpack for SCSS compiling and Hot Module Replacement.
+  - Learned how to style header and sidebar using Flexbox
+    - **NEW** custom CSS variable
+    - **New** fill:currentColor
+    - **New** Using svg sprite for icons
+    - **New** Using transition delay to implement step-by-step property animation

+**Thoughts**
+It was such a wonderful dev Sunday!😊 There were two big achievements: Understanding webpack dev mode configuration for SASS and starting to rebuild the advanced CSS projects!

 <!--

 <!-- ### Day 1: June 27, Monday